artsy/guides/guides/GraphQL-Schema-Design.md

   }
   ```

-  Metaphysics can then stitch that together with a `User` type and model the schema as per the first example.
+  then Metaphysics can then stitch that together the `submissions` query with a `User` type and model the schema as per the first example.

 * Schemas that are exposed to Metaphysics for stitching, should preferably name the fields and mutations they define in such a way that doesn't leak any implementation details about the underlying service, and reflects actual real-world 'business' groupings.